 Although Cape Town averted disaster, it’s still at risk, but other cities are close behind.
 CNN reported that Chennai, Mexico City, Cairo, Tokyo, Jakarta, São Paulo, Beijing, Bangalore, Melbourne and London are the top 10 cities most at risk for running out of water.
 Extended periods of drought, heavy agricultural demand, leaky infrastructure and pollution are some of the leading causes of water scarcity.

-According to the World Health Organization, at least 1.8 billion people on planet drink contaminated water.
-Unclean water poor sanitation is a leading cause of childhood mortality.
-Diarrhea alone results in 1.5 million child death annually.
-As climate change and population growth put increasing pressures on water access, improving the quality of the water we have left is imperative.
+According to the World Health Organization, at least 1.8 billion people on the planet drink contaminated water.
+Unclean water and poor sanitation are leading causes of childhood mortality.
+Diarrhea alone results in 1.5 million child deaths annually.
+As climate change and population growth put increasing pressures on water access, improving the quality of the water we have left and dealing with water pollution is imperative.

 In southwestern Morocco, a nonprofit called Dar Si Hmad has been harvesting water from thin air.
 The region’s unique mountain setting, although quite arid, is frequently shrouded in a dense fog caused by a high-pressure system called the Azores High that sweeps in from the Canary Islands and becomes trapped against the High Atlas mountains.
 The fog doesn’t ever turn into rain, but folks at Dar Si Hmad have built tall net-like structures on which droplets of fog collect and accumulate.
 To date, this fog-harvesting system extends to seven reservoirs with pipelines that reach nine villages, reported the Weather Channel.